grammyjs/website/TRANSLATING.md

 You should now push more commits to the existing branch in this repository which sync up the changes to your language.
 It is recommended to have a second person review your translations, but this is less strict than in the Active Stage.

-Once you are satisfied with your work, add the label of your language, e.g. “🇪🇸 ES”.
+Once you are satisfied with your work, add the label of your language, e.g., “🇪🇸 ES”.
 Now we have a good overview over which translations are done and which ones are missing.
 As soon as all translations are added (this usually takes 2-3 days), the pull request can be merged.
 The change immediately goes live for all languages at the same time.